 Andrea Freeman has been working as a naturalist and environmental educator for the past 23 years.
 She has extensive experience teaching in the outdoors and has comprehensive knowledge of the natural sciences, with special expertise in botany, ecology, marine biology and phycology (the study of seaweed).
 She has been a board member of the California Native Plant Society and has led botany and ethnobotany walks as well as marine biology/tidepool outings for many years.
 She is a member of the San Francisco Amateur Astronomers Association, loves star-gazing and sharing her knowledge of the night sky with others.
 She is familiar with the wildlife of Point Reyes and can identify them by sight and sound.
 She has a Master’s Degree in Natural History and Environmental Studies and is an enthusiastic interpreter of the marvels of the natural world.
 She’s also an author, poet, and storyteller and plays the Celtic harp.

-Lisa Hug M.ED., is a freelance naturalist and contract biologist.
+Lisa Hug is a freelance naturalist and contract biologist.
 She is an experienced birder in the North Bay area whose frequent haunts include Bolinas Lagoon, Point Reyes National Seashore and Bodega Bay.
-She teaches bird identification classes for the community education program at the College of Marin.
-She is also an energetic co-leader for Shearwater Journeys Pelagic Tours.
+She teaches bird identification classes for the Community Education Program at the College of Marin.
+Her latest pursuit is starting a birding program for youth that have a special interest in birds.
+This group has become known locally as Y.A.M.S.
+(Young Ancient Murrelets) and is a chapter of the Redwood Region Ornithological Society.
 She loves to share her knowledge of and enthusiasm for the natural world with others.